aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/epub-converter/_index.md

 Aspose.HTML Cloud v4.0 provides the straightforward API for documents' conversion between formats with high quality, easy and fast.
 This article demonstrates how to convert an EPUB file to {{%PDF%}}, {{%XPS%}}, {{%DOCX%}}, {{%DOC%}}, {{%PNG%}}, {{%JPEG%}}, {{%BMP%}}, {{%TIFF%}},  and {{%GIF%}}, using SDKs.

 {{% alert color="primary" %}}
-Check out our [GitHub repository](https://github.com/aspose-html-cloud) for a complete list of Aspose.HTML SDKs along with working examples, to get you started in no time.
+Check out our [GitHub repository](https://github.com/aspose-html-cloud) for a complete list of Aspose.HTML SDKs along with working examples to get you started in no time.
 Please check the [Available SDKs](/html/available-sdks/) article to learn how to add an SDK to your project.
 {{% /alert %}}

 ## **SDK conversion examples**